 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") was enacted in response to the COVID-19 pandemic.
 The CARES Act, among other things, includes provisions relating to refundable payroll tax credits, deferment of employer side social security payments, net operating loss carryback periods, alternative minimum tax credit refunds, modifications to the net interest deduction limitations and technical corrections to tax depreciation methods for qualified improvement property.
 The Company has implemented favorable provisions of the CARES Act, including the refundable payroll tax credits and the deferment of employer social security payments.
-At the end of 2021, the Company paid a portion of the deferred employer social security due as per IRS guidance.
+At the end of 2021, the Company paid a portion of the deferred employer social security due as per Internal Revenue Services guidance.
 The remaining balance of deferred employer social security taxes will be paid by fiscal year 2023.
 The Company has similarly utilized COVID-19 relief measures in various European jurisdictions, including permitted deferrals of certain payroll, social security and value added taxes.
 At the end of 2021, the Company paid a portion of these deferred payroll taxes, social security and value added taxes.
-The remaining balance of deferred payroll taxes, social security and value added taxes will be paid by fiscal year 2025 as per deferment timeline.
+The remaining balance of deferred payroll taxes, social security and value added taxes are remaining balance of deferred payroll taxes, social security and value added taxes are payroll taxes, social security and value added taxes.

-On May 27, 2021, the Company entered into an At Market Issuance Sales Agreement ("First ATM Agreement") with B. Riley Securities, Inc. ("B. Riley") and Cantor Fitzgerald & Co. ("Cantor"), as distribution agents under which the Company may offer and sell shares of the Company's Common Stock from time to time through the Distribution Agents, acting as sales agent or principal.
+On May 27, 2021, the Company entered into an At Market Issuance Sales Agreement ("First ATM Agreement") with B. Riley Securities, Inc. ("B. Riley") and Cantor Fitzgerald & Co. ("Cantor"), as distribution agents under which the Company may offer and sell shares of the Common Stock from time to time through the Distribution Agents, acting as sales agent or principal.
 On September 30, 2021, the Company entered into a second At Market Issuance Sales Agreement with B. Riley, BNP Paribas Securities Corp., Cantor, Mizuho Securities USA LLC and Needham & Company, LLC, as distribution agents (together with the First ATM Agreement, the "ATM Agreement").

 Sales of the shares of Common Stock under the ATM Agreement, have been in "at the market offerings" as defined in Rule 415 under the Securities Act, including, without limitation, sales made directly on or through the Nasdaq or on any other existing trading market for the Common Stock, as applicable, or to or through a market maker or any other method permitted by law, including, without limitation, negotiated transactions and block trades.
-Shares of Common Stock sold under the ATM Agreement have been offered pursuant to the Company's Registration Statement on Form S-3 (File No. 333-255707), filed with the SEC on May 3, 2021, and declared effective on May 12, 2021 and the Company's Registration Statement on Form S-3 (File No. 333-263909), filed with the SEC on March 28, 2022, and declared effective on May 10, 2022, and the prospectuses and related prospectus supplements included therein for sales of shares of Common Stock as follows:
+Shares of Common Stock sold under the ATM Agreement have been offered pursuant to the Company's Registration Statement on Form S-3 (File No. 333-255707), filed with the SEC on May 3, 2021 and declared effective on May 12, 2021, and the Company's Registration Statement on Form S-3 (File No. 333-263909), filed with the SEC on March 28, 2022 and declared effective on May 10, 2022, and the prospectuses and related prospectus supplements included therein for sales of shares of Common Stock as follows: